w3f/polkadot-validator-setup/GUIDE_ANSIBLE.md

 ### Grouping Validators

-The Ansible scripts must know about all the nodes required to setup and are therefore grouped under `[validator:children]`.
+All nodes to be setup must be grouped under `[validator:children]`.

 Example: